-This section provides an overview of the regulatory balance sheet and composition of the Company's regulatory capital in comparison to the accounting balance sheet.
-There are a number of differences between the Pillar 3 disclosures published in accordance with prudential requirements and balance sheet prepared in accordance with UK Accounting Standards and applicable law (UK Generally Accepted Accounting Practice), including Financial Reporting Standard 101: Reduced Disclosure Framework ('FRS 101').
+This section provides an overview of the regulatory balance sheet and the composition of the Company's regulatory capital in comparison to the accounting balance sheet.
+There are a number of differences between the Pillar 3 disclosures published in accordance with prudential requirements and the balance sheet prepared in accordance with UK Accounting Standards and applicable law ('UK GAAP'), including Financial Reporting Standard 101: Reduced Disclosure Framework ('FRS 101').